mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

     └── Task-07-Directory-Traversal-Payload.png
 ```

+---

+# Disclaimer

+This project was completed in a controlled CyberLabs training environment for educational purposes.

+All sensitive authentication information, including the session token, has been redacted before publishing.

+---

-## 🤝 Connect
+# Connect

 Thank you for taking the time to view this project.

-I'm documenting my cybersecurity learning journey by completing hands-on labs in networking, Linux, digital forensics, cloud computing, and SOC analysis.
+I'm documenting my cybersecurity learning journey through hands-on labs covering networking, Linux, digital forensics, cloud computing, and SOC analysis.

 Feel free to explore my other repositories to see what I'm learning next.